dalchandra/Chegg_Skip_Extension/README.md

+# Chegg Skip Extension || Skip Question in a Single Click
 **Features**
 1. Skip Chegg Question with reason "don't have subject knowledge" with just single click!
 2. Automatic Refresh Page When Questions are not avilable